Best Phlebotomy Schools in Colorado

 Important: Even though Colorado doesn’t require state licensing for phlebotomists, skipping certification can limit your job opportunities.

-Steps to Become a Phlebotomist in Colorado
+Steps to become a phlebotomist in Colorado

 1. Research accredited programs - Make sure the school is approved by a recognized accrediting agency.